Sabermahjoub/SmartGarden/README.md

 - Efficient communication using MQTT.
 - Backend support for data processing and machine learning.
 - Web-based interface for data interaction and insights visualization.

 ---

+### Key App functionalities
+- Get sensors and external api data and inform farmer of the potential risks for the plant.
+- Managing list of plants.
+- Managing daily tasks.
+- Inform farmer of possible storm for the next hour to come.
+- Managing logs.
+- Predicting health of plant.

+---